bqn767/CRISPR_Asgard/README.md

 # CRISPR_Asgard

+This is a Bioinformatics Project carried out by me (Javier Marchena Hurtado) during my Master's in Bioinformatics in Copenhagen, 2021.

 This repository is divided in 4 directories: arCOGs, PSI-BLAST, neighborhood_analysis, Result analysis.
 Each directory contains a .ipynb script that executed the code for each stage of the project.

 arCOGs: The CRISPR_arCOGs.ipynb script eliminated the arCOGs that were not annotated as CRISPR-related, leaving only the CRISPR-related arCOGs.
 The CRISPR arCOG profiles are located under the ali-ar14/ directory.